 Make sure that any Tuition Fee Loan you have asked for is paid directly to your university or college

-We will still fully assess your application based on household income once we have received and processed all the information and evidence required to support your application.
+They will still fully assess your application based on household income once they have received and processed all the information and evidence required to support your application.

-If your parent(s) or partner have already provided financial information and or evidence there is no need to contact us, we will contact you once we have processed it.
+If your parent(s) or partner have already provided financial information and or evidence there is no need to contact us, they will contact you once they have processed it.

 If your parent(s) or partner have not yet provided the financial information and or evidence we need, they should do this as soon as possible.
 If they don’t you will only be entitled to student finance not based on household income.

-Once we have received and processed all of the information and evidence you send us, we will:
+Once SfE have received and processed all of the information and evidence you send, they will:

 complete a full assessment of your application using your household income.